LinuxBeaver/LinuxBeaver/README.md

 Linux  (Flatpak)
 cp [source_path]/*.so /home/$(whoami)/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins

-Do NOT have multiple copies of the binaries or put binaries in separate folders.

 ```
+Do NOT have multiple copies of the binaries or put binaries in separate folders

 ### 5. Restart GIMP
 After copying the files, restart GIMP.
 The new GEGL operations should now be available in GIMP.